CFNR’s ‘FORESTore’ promotes entrepreneurship, community dev’t

-A one-stop shop, Forestore showcases some of these provinces’ specialties, such as vinegar from sugar palm fruit; tablea made from cacao; and slippers, bags, and wallets woven from Pandan leaves.
+A one-stop shop, FORESTore showcases some of these provinces’ specialties, such as vinegar from sugar palm fruit; tablea made from cacao; and hats, bags, and wallets woven from Pandan leaves.

 These products were developed by UPLB’s BS Forestry (BSF) students and their partner communities.

 FORESTore is located at the Department of Forest Products and Paper Science Annex Building complex and was formally opened on Sept.
 13.

 It is an offshoot of the CFNR K-12 IDIG project entitled “Foresters as agents of change: developing capacity of forestry graduates in assisting upland communities to commercialize non-timber forest products.”

 The project aims to partner with communities to help them market their products and to give opportunities to forestry students to learn and practice business strategies.

 “Foresters should not only be concerned with technical knowledge, but must also be professionals that have the ability to help their communities to utilize the natural resources around them to start a business,” said Dr. Ramon Razal, project leader and professor at CFNR.

 The BSF curriculum does not only offer courses in natural and physical sciences; it also has specializations in extension and business management as applied in forestry.